michaelfaulkner/xy-type-models/README.md

 https://cran.r-project.org/web/packages/LaplacesDemon/) and [here](https://cran.r-project.org/web/packages/mcmcse/)
 and then run `R CMD INSTALL <binary location>` in your terminal.

+The Fortran code was written in Fortran 90.
+The Python code is likely to support any Python version >= 3.6 (though we need to check this).
+We tested the Fortran / Python code with GNU Fortran (Homebrew GCC 10.2.0_4) 10.2.0 / CPython.

 ## Implementation

-To create the Fortran executables, open your terminal, navigate to your xy-type-models directory and enter `make`.
-This command creates all six executables (`xy_ecmc_algorithm.exe`, `xy_metropolis_algorithm.exe`, `hxy_ecmc_algorithm.exe`, `hxy_metropolis_algorithm.exe`, `elementary_electrolyte_algorithm.exe` and `multivalued_electrolyte_algorithm.exe`) by running six different makefiles.

-Each makefile is located in the youngest child directory corresponding to the relevant algorithm, e.g., the [`makefile`](src/xy_models/xy/ecmc/makefile) for `xy_ecmc_algorithm.exe` is contained in [the xy-ecmc directory](src/xy_models/xy/ecmc).
-To create a single Fortran executable, open your terminal, navigate to your xy-type-models directory and enter `make xy-ecmc`, `make xy-metropolis`, `make hxy-ecmc`, `make hxy-metropolis`, `make elementary-electrolyte` or `make multivalued-electrolyte`.
-This will make the corresponding executable.

-The user interface of xy-type-models consists of an executable and a configuration file.
-Each executable expects the path to the configuration file as the first positional argument.
-Configuration files should be located in the [ `config_files`](config_files) directory.
-To run an executable, stay in your xy-type-models directory and enter, e.g., `./xy_ecmc_algorithm <configuration file>`.
-The generated sample data will appear in the [`output`](output) directory (at a location given in the configuration file).
-Sample analysis can then be performed via scripts contained in the [ `output`](output) directory.
+The user interface of xy-type-models consists of the [`run.py`](run.py) script and a configuration file.
+The [`run.py`]( run.py) script expects the path to the configuration file as the first positional argument.
+Configuration files should be located in the [`config_files`](config_files) directory.

+To run xy-type-models, open your terminal, navigate to the top directory and enter `python run.py
+<configuration file>`.
+The generated sample data will appear in the [`output`](output) directory (at a location given
+in the configuration file).
+Sample analysis can then be performed via the Python scripts in the [`output`](output) directory.

+## Configuration files

+Configuration files are located in the [`config_files`](config_files) directory.

+Add a description of the config files, inc the restricted order of elements inside them.

 ## Convergence tests